EMI-Group/evorl/docs/guide/key-concepts.md

 - `dones: chex.Array | None = None`
 - `extras: ExtraInfo | None = None`: Other trajectory information.

+Some fields can be empty for various use cases.
+For example, `SampleBatch` can be used as a obs-only batch for computing actions, or used for storing trajectory data from the rollout.

-To execute the rollout for a given agent and environment object, we provide various functions in [`evorl.rollout`](#evorl.rollout).
+[`evorl.rollout`](#evorl.rollout) provides various function to execute the rollout for a given agent and environment object.
 The example below demonstrates how to collect training data from a vectorized environment:

 ```python
 from evorl import RandomAgent